vnqthai/railway-system/README.md

 1. Read input file to a graph data structure in memory
 1. Find the source & destination stations in the graph, from their names
 1. Find posible route(s) from source to destanation station.
 Use Depth First Search to check possible routes.
-1. Calculate characteristics of each route (time travel, number of stations, number of transfers)
+1. Calculate characteristics of each route (time travel, number of stations)

 Handle special cases: